 As you prepare to apply for benefits, be sure to include mention of all physical problems that affect your ability to work such as:

-Many newly disabled workers make the mistake of omitting key pieces of information on their initial applications.
-This makes appeals even more difficult than they need to be in case of a denial.
+Many newly disabled workers make the mistake of omitting critical pieces of information on their initial applications.
+Lacking this key information makes appeals even more difficult than they need to be in case of a denial.

 Many people have multiple health problems that could help document their qualification for SSD benefits, but they neglect to present a full picture of their health when first applying.
 However, they may fail to recognize that other disorders that they have lived with for a long time may strengthen their cases.
 They may naturally be focused on particular ailments that make it difficult or impossible for them to work as they once did.